 To find an affordable supplier, consider these three areas:

-- Processing rates: Reasonable amounts include 1.79-percent dip/swipe rate and 2.25-percent customer-entered ecommerce rate
+- Processing rates: Reasonable amounts include a 1.79-percent dip/swipe rate and a 2.25-percent customer-entered e-commerce rate

 - Contract: Avoid long-term commitments

-With E-Complish, you skip the hassle of adding up multiple setup and monthly maintenance costs to figure out your total.
+With E-Complish, you skip the hassle of adding up multiple setups and monthly maintenance costs to figure out your total.
 Our transaction fee approach simplifies financial matters by charging just one amount: a percentage of every payment.
 Now that’s super easy and convenient.
 Schedule a consultation to learn more.